128technology/docs/docs/config_dev_intf_traf_eng.md

 ### Statistics Descriptions

+To gather information about device interface traffic engineering, query the following statistics using the `show stats traffic-eng device-interface` command.
+These statistics are specific to the device interface and provide insight into how the schedulers are operating.

-- `enqueue-cycle-count`: The current enqueue cycle count in traffic engineering for this network-interface.
+- `enqueue-cycle-count`: The current enqueue cycle count in traffic engineering for this interface.
 This statistic refers to the last time (in cycles) that a packet was enqueued into the scheduler.
+This value is helpful when debugging.
-- `dequeue-cycle-count`: The current dequeue cycle count in traffic engineering for this network-interface.
+- `dequeue-cycle-count`: The current dequeue cycle count in traffic engineering for this interface.
 This statistic refers to the last time (in cycles) that the scheduler attempted to dequeue a packet.
+This value is helpful when debugging.
-- `packets-queued`: The current number of packets queued in traffic engineering for this network-interface.
+- `packets-queued`: The current number of packets queued in traffic engineering for this interface.
 - `scheduler-reset`: The number of times the scheduler was reset due to encountering an processing error.
-- `per-traffic-class schedule-success-bytes`: The number of bytes successfully scheduled for transmission for this network-interface.
+- `per-traffic-class schedule-success-bytes`: The number of bytes successfully scheduled for transmission for this interface.
-- `per-traffic-class schedule-success-packets`: The number of packets successfully scheduled for transmission for this network-interface.
+- `per-traffic-class schedule-success-packets`: The number of packets successfully scheduled for transmission for this interface.
-- `per-traffic-class schedule-failure-bytes`: The number of bytes failed to be scheduled for transmission due to bandwidth oversubscription for this network-interface.
+- `per-traffic-class schedule-failure-bytes`: The number of bytes failed to be scheduled for transmission due to bandwidth oversubscription for this interface.
-- `per-traffic-class schedule-failure-packets`: The number of packets failed to be scheduled for transmission due to bandwidth oversubscription for this network-interface.
+- `per-traffic-class schedule-failure-packets`: The number of packets failed to be scheduled for transmission due to bandwidth oversubscription for this interface.
-- `per-traffic-class dequeue-success-bytes`: The number of bytes successfully dequeued from the scheduler for transmission for this network-interface.
+- `per-traffic-class dequeue-success-bytes`: The number of bytes successfully dequeued from the scheduler for transmission for this interface.
-- `per-traffic-class dequeue-success-packets`: The number of packets successfully dequeued from the scheduler for transmission for this network-interface.
+- `per-traffic-class dequeue-success-packets`: The number of packets successfully dequeued from the scheduler for transmission for this interface.
-- `per-traffic-class dequeue-max-latency-drop-bytes`: The number of bytes scheduled for transmission that were dropped due to excessive latency for this network-interface.
+- `per-traffic-class dequeue-max-latency-drop-bytes`: The number of bytes scheduled for transmission that were dropped due to excessive latency for this interface.
-- `per-traffic-class dequeue-max-latency-drop-packets`: The number of packets scheduled for transmission that were dropped due to excessive latency for this network-interface.
+- `per-traffic-class dequeue-max-latency-drop-packets`: The number of packets scheduled for transmission that were dropped due to excessive latency for this interface.
-- `per-traffic-class dequeue-aqm-drop-bytes`: The number of bytes scheduled for transmission that were dropped due to Active Queue Management for this network-interface.
+- `per-traffic-class dequeue-aqm-drop-bytes`: The number of bytes scheduled for transmission that were dropped due to Active Queue Management for this interface.
-- `per-traffic-class dequeue-aqm-drop-packets`: The number of packets scheduled for transmission that were dropped due to Active Queue Management for this network-interface.
+- `per-traffic-class dequeue-aqm-drop-packets`: The number of packets scheduled for transmission that were dropped due to Active Queue Management for this interface.
-- `per-traffic-class buffer-capacity-exceeded-bytes`: The number of bytes failed to be scheduled for transmission due to exceeded buffer capacity for this network-interface.
+- `per-traffic-class buffer-capacity-exceeded-bytes`: The number of bytes failed to be scheduled for transmission due to exceeded buffer capacity for this interface.
-- `per-traffic-class buffer-capacity-exceeded-packets`: The number of packets failed to be scheduled for transmission due to exceeded buffer capacity for this network-interface.
+- `per-traffic-class buffer-capacity-exceeded-packets`: The number of packets failed to be scheduled for transmission due to exceeded buffer capacity for this interface.
-- `per-traffic-class schedule-success-bandwidth`: Traffic bandwidth in bytes per second successfully scheduled for transmission for this network-interface.
+- `per-traffic-class schedule-success-bandwidth`: Traffic bandwidth in bytes per second successfully scheduled for transmission for this interface.
-- `per-traffic-class schedule-failure-bandwidth`: Traffic bandwidth in bytes per second that failed to be scheduled or was dropped due to active queue managment for this network-interface.
+- `per-traffic-class schedule-failure-bandwidth`: Traffic bandwidth in bytes per second that failed to be scheduled or was dropped due to active queue managment for this interface.